 People create and interact with objects, places, and design that define, shape, enhance, and empower their lives.
+How do artists work?

 How do artists and designers determine whether a particular direction in their work is effective?
 How do artists and designers learn from trial and error?
 How do artists and designers care for and maintain materials, tools, and equipment?